charucjoshi/RAG_QnA/README.md

 ### Install requirements.
     pip install -r requirements.txt
 ### Ensure typesense server is running on port 8108.
+### Place the pdfs you want to use for retrieval inside the content folder.
 ### Run the application.
     chainlit run app.py